Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Numerical results

-Simulations are performed on a workstation equipped with an Intel Xeon CPU E7-4880 v2 at 2.50 GHz and 1~TB RAM using latest \matpower{} release 7.0.
-The results are presented from four different perspectives, each being a contributing factor to complexity and behavior of the optimization procedure.
-These factors are (i) initial guess provided to the optimizer, (ii) OPF formulation and (iii) the optimization framework and (iv) an underlying direct sparse solver.
-The tolerance for the optimizers while solving the benchmarks was set to $10^{-4}$ and maximum number of iterations was set to $500$.
-A CPU limit of 12 hours was imposed for each optimizers on each problem; any optimizers that had not completed after this time was recorded as having failed.
+Simulations are performed on a workstation equipped with an Intel Xeon CPU E7-4880 v2 at 2.50 GHz and 1 TB RAM using the \matpower{} version 7.0 (v20-Jun-2019).
+The results are presented from four different perspectives, each being a contributing factor to the complexity and behavior of the optimization procedure.
+These factors are (i) the initial guess provided to the optimizer, (ii) the OPF formulation, (iii) the underlying linear system solver, add finally (iv) the optimization package as a whole (iv).
+With this experimental design, the common factors influencing the performance of a given approach were separated from the remaining options.
+The other factors were fixed in order to reduced variance of the benchmarks.
+The fixed factors include: (i) common convergence criteria of the optimization solvers, and (ii) explicit sequential (single-core) execution.
+For all the optimizers we used optimality, feasibility and complementarity (where available) tolerance of $10^{-6}$ with the maximum number of iterations set to $500$ and maximum time limit of 5 hours.
+Where necessary, we explicitly selected the IP method with exact Hessian and direct solution method of the KKT system.
+The remaining options of the optimization software were using default values, or the values identified by the software itself as the optimal ones.